code08-ind/SATechnicalOnboarding/README.md

 Technical Onboarding Of MLSA Repository.

 ### What Is Tech Stack Used?
-It Makes Use Of HTML, CSS.
+It Makes Use Of HTML, CSS With Application Of Git.

 ### Outcomes Of Project:
 Here In See The Project Is An App That Is HTML, CSS Web Application Which Focuses On GitHub Actions.